-The variety of people in this continent shows in African cuisine from the ingredients to the techniques.
+The variety of people in this continent shows in African cuisine reflecting the diversity of African food across different regions.

-The African continent is home to people form hundreds of different tribes, ethnic and social groups.
+The African continent is home to people from hundreds of different tribes, ethnic and social groups.
 No wonder all this variety shows in African cuisine all the way through the ingredient used to the preparation and cooking techniques.
+The array of African foods, from traditional dishes like Tajine, Ful Medames, and Injera to popular foods such as Kifto, Chakalaka and Pap, Fufu, Jollof rice, showcases the richness and diversity of the continent’s culinary practices.
+Traditional dishes like Jollof rice and Thieboudienne often feature tomato sauce, adding flavor and richness that highlight the unique blend of spices and ingredients representative of their respective cultures.

 Common to most of the continent are meals with little meat, plenty of whole grains and beans, and even more fresh fruits and vegetables.
+The ingredients vary with the diverse landscapes of different regions.
+Certain dishes like Nyama Choma are typically eaten with the hands, emphasizing their social aspect.
 African cuisine may well become the new healthy way of cooking.
+Incorporating fresh herbs into dishes like Ful Medames and Tajine, alongside warm pita bread, lemon juice, and vegetables, not only enhances flavors naturally but also highlights the continent’s rich use of natural ingredients.

 Cuisine of Africa